LLNL/mhysa/doc/Examples.md

 the initial solution, and the latter is the final solution.
 Both these files are ASCII text (#HyPar::op_file_format is set to \a text in \b solver.inp).
+In these files, the first column is grid index, the second column is x-coordinate, and the remaining columns are the solution components.

 Final solution at t=0.2: The following figure is obtained by plotting \a op_00001.dat.
 Note that the output is in